dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Memory Management/Paging.md

 Use a Memory Management Unit (MMU) to translate the illusory addresses to real, physical ones.

-The [[Virtual Addresses]] are mapped directly to different portions of physical memory, so the program accesses 'contiguous memory' in its virtual space, but can be accessing different **frames** of physical memory.
+The [[Virtual Addresses]] are mapped directly to different portions of physical memory, so the program accesses 'contiguous memory' in its virtual space, but can be accessing different **frames** (of the same size) of physical memory.
+This also allows for no external fragmentation in the physical memory.

+#### Key Facts

+The physical address space is independent of the virtual address space:
+- They can have different sizes, though uncommon
+-
+The page size is always a power of 2 to simplify hardware addressing.

 ![[Paging Translation.svg]]